PROVENANCE!

 Provenance: Front fly-leaf with attractively inked gift inscription to the Rev. John Francis O’Hern, the third Bishop of Rochester, NY, dated 1929.

 Not in Darlow & Moule.
-Leather showing small rubbed spots over edges and extremities, with faint leather discoloration to part of front cover; front pastedown with traces of a now-absent bookplate.
-The weight of this substantial volume has partially cracked the front joint; however, with careful use (and storage on the volume’s back, not its lower edge), this damage should not quickly progress.
+Leather with light restoration; front pastedown with traces of a now-absent bookplate.
+Small area of front joint (outside) expertly resealed/repaired; the weight of this substantial volume dictates storage on the volume's back, not its lower edge.

-A lavishly produced Victorian New Testament, in a still-impressive binding.
+A lavishly produced Victorian New Testament, in an impressive binding.
+(13347)

 Click the images for enlargements.